-Designed specifically for beer pong and with graphics and structural features that pay homage to a party game that many now expect when friends entertain.
+Designed specifically for beer pong along with graphics and structural features that pay homage to a party game that many now expect when friends entertain.
 Taller than expected, providing ease of use for your guests.

 There are some reports that this table doesn't hold up well with extended use.

 Features holes for holding cups of beer, which help prevent spills during beer pong competitions.
 Table has a reasonably durable build and is easy to set up for parties and fold for storage.
 Bold graphics are designed to grab the attention of party-goers.

 Lights are optional, but don't come standard with this model.